 - Chicken stir fry with white rice and light on the high fiber veggies

 Notice the options are low fiber, probably a little lower in fat and higher in carbs.
 But nothing crazy.
+As noted all of the things we want to eat the day before the marathon are SIMPLE.

-What to eat the morning of a marathon?
+What to Eat the Morning of a Marathon?

 Marathon morning is a little different than many of your long runs.
 You can’t simply eat and get going.
+Your best pre marathon meal is going to be a combination of the smart choices you made at dinner and now what you finalize on race morning.

 Rather you’ll be awake and likely moving around for hours before crossing the starting line.

-2-3 hours Pre-race
+2-3 hours Pre-Marathon Meal

 While still in your hotel or home, try having oatmeal with nut butter and berries OR a bagel with 2 tbsp nut butter.
 Something with a little substance to it.